Oroku-baka Tomb: Description

-Built between the 14th and the 15th century, the Uruku-baka is a cliff tomb using a cavity dug by the middle of a Ryūkyū limestone cliff about 10 meters high, along the Hiyara-gawa river.
+Built between the 14th and the 15th century, the Oroku-baka tomb is a cliff tomb using a cavity dug by the middle of a Ryūkyū limestone cliff about 10 meters high, along the Hiyara-gawa river.

 The cave dug into the cliff has been closed by a stone wall essentially in opus incertum, 8.5 metres long and 2.4 metres high.
 Cut stones have been used only for the frame of the door and of the temporary opening: Although the tomb has a door, during funerals, all the central part of the wall was dismantled in order to insert the funerary palanquin inside the tomb.
 In order to ease this operation and prevent the complete collapse of the wall when opening the tomb, chains of cut stones were set on each side of the door, defining a removable wall section 1.7 metre wide.
 The fact of putting the palanquin directly inside the tomb for the decomposition of the corpse and of dismantling a part of the tomb wall for this purpose is characteristic of royal tombs.
-A similar practice is very probable for instance at the Urasii-juuduri(Urasoe yōdore).
+A similar practice is very probable for instance at the Urasoe yōdore.

 The upper part of the wall includes a window from which one can see the interior of the tomb.
 The main funerary urn of the tomb is set such that it is directly observable from this window.
 The other funerary urns do not seem to present any particular setting pattern: the inside of the tomb does not show any partition or grade (stairs), which is characteristic of the early period of the Ryūkyū Kingdom.

-The Uruku-baka was designated as tangible cultural property, "buildings" category, at the prefectural level (県指定有形文化財[建造物]) in January 1958.
+The Oroku-baka tomb was designated as tangible cultural property, "buildings" category, at the prefectural level (県指定有形文化財[建造物]) in January 1958.
 The tomb is managed by the Uegushikawa family who lives in aza Ōyama in Ginowan.